 - 44046 – This port is used for ongoing replication traffic from the ESXi host at the protected site to the VRS at recovery site

 Note: If vSphere Replication is configured to replicate virtual machines from the protected to the recovery site, the ESXi hosts on the protected site uses these two ports to communicate with the remote VRS on the recovery site.

-- Check whether ESX is able to communicate with the the VRS using netcat command or tcpdump.
-The syntax for netcat on ESXi 5.x is:
+- Check if ESX is able to communicate with the the VRS using netcat command or tcpdump.

 nc -z IP_Address Port